Richard Clayderman: Early life

 Clayderman learned piano from his father, an accordion teacher.

 At the age of twelve, he was accepted into the Conservatoire de Paris, where he won great acclaim in his later adolescent years.
 Financial difficulties, precipitated by his father's illness, forestalled a promising career as a classical pianist.
 In order to earn a living, he found work as a bank clerk and as an accompanist to contemporary bands.
 He accompanied French singers such as Johnny Hallyday, Thierry Le Luron, and Michel Sardou.

 "Ballade pour Adeline"

 In 1976, he was invited by Olivier Toussaint, a French record producer, and his partner Paul de Senneville, to record a gentle piano ballad.
 De Senneville had composed this ballad as a tribute to his baby daughter, Adeline.
 The 23-year-old Pagès was auditioned along with 20 other pianists and got the job.
 "He was an interesting musician with a soft touch and good technique", said Toussaint.
 "And he looked good, too."

-Pagès' name was changed to Richard Clayderman (he adopted his great-grandmother's last name to avoid mispronunciation of his real name outside France), and the single took off, selling 22 million copies in 38 countries.
+His producers felt that his name would be difficult to pronounce in Spanish, German, etc. so they picked Clayderman on finding it was a great-grandmother's last name and invented the name Richard as they didn't like Philippe Clayderman.
+The single took off, selling 22 million copies in 38 countries.
 It was called "Ballade pour Adeline".
+This work was one of the most popular pieces in China, especially during the initial years of China's opening to the West, when it was ubiquitous and played in almost every hotel lobby in China, and it continues to be popular in China today.